cwood-strib/phpstan-strict-arrays/README.md

-# PHP Strict Arrays
+# PHPStan Strict Arrays

-A collection of PHPStan rules to more strictly handle array types.
+A collection of [PHPStan](https://phpstan.org/) rules to more strictly handle array types.

 ## Rules